2019 Jammu and Kashmir airstrikes: Balakot airstrike

-The 2019 Balakot airstrike was a bombing raid conducted by Indian warplanes on February 26, 2019, in Balakot, Pakistan against an alleged terrorist training camp.
+The 2019 Balakot airstrike was a bombing raid conducted by Indian warplanes on 26 February 2019, in Balakot, Pakistan against an alleged terrorist training camp.
 Open source satellites imagery has revealed that no targets of consequence were hit.
 The following day, Pakistan shot down an Indian warplane and took its pilot prisoner.
 Indian anti-aircraft fire downed an Indian helicopter killing six or seven airmen on board, their deaths receiving perfunctory coverage by Indian media.
 India claimed that a Pakistani F-16 fighter jet was downed, but that claim has been shown to be false.
 The airstrike was used by India's ruling party to bolster its patriotic appeal in the general elections of April 2019.

 Airstrikes

 On 27 February 2019, Pakistan's Ministry of Foreign Affairs announced that Pakistan Air Force had conducted six airstrikes at non-military targets in Indian-administered Jammu and Kashmir.
-Pakistani officials stated that their fighter jets were able to lock onto the target with great accuracy but they were ordered to drop their bombs in an open space where there was no human presence to avoid any human loss or collateral damage.
-According to Pakistani officials, the strike was meant to demonstrate Pakistan's capability to do without any wanted further escalations.
+Pakistani officials stated that their fighter jets were able to lock onto the target with great accuracy.
+They also stated that they were ordered to drop their bombs in an open space where there was no human presence to avoid any human loss or collateral damage.
+According to Pakistani officials, the strike was meant to demonstrate Pakistan's capabilities without any further escalations.
 Pakistani Prime Minister Imran Khan said that the strikes were meant to send a message to India.
-Indian Air Vice Marshal RGK Kapoor refuted Imran Khan's claim, he stated that “Pakistan claims they intentionally dropped weapons in open space where there was no human presence, however, they dropped bombs on military targets (for IAF's airstrike on terrorist camps).
-Therefore the escalation has been done not by us by him [Pakistan Prime Minister Imran Khan]”.
+Indian Air Vice Marshal RGK Kapoor refuted Imran Khan's claim, he stated that "Pakistan claims they intentionally dropped weapons in open space where there was no human presence, however, they dropped bombs on military targets (for IAF's airstrike on terrorist camps).
+Therefore the escalation has been done not by us by him [Pakistan Prime Minister Imran Khan]".
 The PAF jets entered into Indian air space over Jammu and Kashmir's Poonch and Nowshera sector to hit targets.
 The locations struck by the PAF jets were identified to be Nadian, Laam Jhangar, Kerri in Rajouri District and Hamirpur area of Bhimber Ghali in Poonch by Indian officials.
 Indian officials, however, denied that the target of Pakistani airstrike were non-military targets.
 Indian officials claimed that the Pakistan Air Force (PAF) jets had deliberately targeted military positions like the Indian army's 25th division headquarters, ammunition and supply depot.
 According to Indian Air Vice Marshal RGK Kapoor, the Pakistani airstrike missed their intended target.
 PAF jets were intercepted by an unspecified number of IAF jets.
 The IAF fleet was composed of MiG-21, Sukhoi Su-30MKI and Dassault Mirage 2000.